 Our latest-generation, fuel-efficient aircraft have enabled the aviation industry to surpass its first goal of reaching an annual fuel efficiency of 2.1% over the last decade.
 This has saved 10 billion tons of CO2 since 1990.

 Disruptively reducing the CO2 emissions of aircraft and helicopters cannot be achieved using existing technologies.
 This is why we are investing in electrification, hybridisation and hydrogen to accelerate the pathways needed to achieve our decarbonisation ambition.

 Developing sustainable aviation fuel

-Today, all Airbus aircraft and helicopters are certified to operate on up to a 50% blend of SAF.
+Today, all Airbus aircraft and helicopters are capable of operating on up to a 50% blend of SAF.
 These alternative fuels enable an up to 80% gain in terms of CO2 reduction.
-Our objective for commercial aircraft is to achieve certification of 100% SAF by 2030.
+Our objective is to enable all aircraft and helicopters for 100% SAF by 2030.

 Reducing our industrial emissions

 For many years, we have been working to reduce our industrial emissions, including those of our production and manufacturing facilities.
 Our high5+ programme has identified a set of ambitious reduction targets covering our five most material environmental aspects: CO2 , energy, waste, water, air emissions.

 We leverage ATM solutions and ground-and-flight operational measures to reduce air travel’s impact on the environment.
 We are also involved in the Single European Sky Air Traffic Management Research (SESAR) initiative.